Some configuration results for area-minimizing cones: Lawlor's curvature criterion

+foliation generated by rotations and dilations of a suitable curve $\gamma_x$.
 For simplicity, all $\gamma_x$ are taken to be the same up to isometry.
 Namely, for very $x\in L$ and $v_x\in S_x$, curve $\gamma_x$ in span$\{x,\, v_x\}$ has uniform expression $r=r(\theta)$ in the polar coordinate.
-Then assembling the projection along $\gamma_x$ for all $x$ provides an area-decreasing map to the $(k+1)$-dimensional $C(L)$ if and only if \footnote{Our dimension of $C(L)$ is $k+1$ instead of $k$ in \cite{Law}.}
+Then assembling the projection along the curves provides an area-decreasing map to the $(k+1)$-dimensional $C(L)$ if and only if \footnote{Our dimension of $C(L)$ is $k+1$ instead of $k$ in \cite{Law}.}